 In England and Wales, anyone who is wrongfully injured in an accident has a right to make a personal injury claim.
 There are many different ways in which a personal injury claim might arise, one of which is an accident at work.

 As an employee or a worker, your health and safety should be protected while you carry out your work.
 It’s your employer’s legal duty to ensure this is achieved.
-Therefore if you do suffer illness or injury while at work, your employer could be held responsible.
+Therefore if you do suffer an accident at work causing illness or injury, your employer could be held responsible.
 This applies even if a co-worker is to blame for the accident that caused the illness/injury, because an employer is accountable for the actions of their staff.

 If you are involved in an accident at work, you should consider whether reasonable steps were taken to ensure a safe working environment.
 If the accident could have been prevented with the correct health and safety measures, you will have a right to make a work accident claim.